Ch1ckenMax/linux_program_testcase_checker/README.md

-# Linux Program Test Case Checker
+# Program Test Case Checker Written in Linux Shell

 This is a simple shell script written for automating the process of comparing a program's outputs with sample outputs.
 The script can be used to check the correctness of a program by checking if the outputs match the expected outputs.